(theory that mass attracts)

 reliability and precision has made space navigation

-as we know it possible, and the theorized bending of light
+as we know it possible, and the theorized degree to which

 Yet they have failed to explain some observations:

-- Stars in galaxies do not orbit the galaxy in accordance to gravitational theory, given the apparent masses of the galaxies' constituent stars and clouds.
+- Stars in galaxies do not orbit it in accordance to gravitational theory, given the apparent masses of the galaxies' constituent stars and clouds.

 - Gravity would make the universe accelerate inwardly (or given its current expansion, would make that expansion decelerate), but observations suggest it is doing the opposite.